clementwjl/AIHTeleBot/README.md

 ## 2. Creating the environment variables

 On the `aihbot` directory, create a `.env` file or use an existing one (if you have from the lab).
-The format should be as such:
+Open the file to the following:

 ```
 OPENAI_API_KEY=sk-YOUR_OPENAI_APIKEY
 LANGSMITH_API_KEY=ls__YOUR_LS_APIKEY
 TELEGRAM_BOT_TOKEN=YOUR_BOTTOKEN
 ```

+Use your group's OpenAI and LangSmith API Key.

 We will talk about how to get your Telegram bot token in the next step.